Clematis terniflora: Taxonomy

 Clematis terniflora is part of the family Ranunculaceae.
-The buttercup family include the genus Clematis, which has 380 species.
+The buttercup family includes the genus Clematis, which has 380 species.
 Clematis terniflora shares similarities with many of the other Clematis species.
-It is closely related to C. virginiana, C. verticillaris and C. viticella.
+It is closely related to C. virginiana, C. verticillaris, and C. viticella.

 Distribution and habitat

 Clematis terniflora is native to northeastern Asia (Amur, China North-Central, China South-Central, China Southeast, Inner Mongolia, Japan, Khabarovsk, Korea, Manchuria, Nansei-Shoto, Ogasawara-Shoto, Primorye, Taiwan).
 It was introduced into the United States in the late 1800s as an ornamental garden plant and has naturalized in many of the eastern and Midwestern states.
 It thrives in the US growing zones 4-9.
 It is normally found along the edges of forests and places with lots of sun exposure.

 Uses

 The leaf of the Clematis terniflora is being studied for its anti-inflammatory effects.
 It has been used in traditional Chinese medicine as a cure for tonsillitis, cholelithiasis, and conjunctivitis.
 Researchers are examining the anti-inflammatory effect of an ethanol extract of leaves of C. terniflora using activated macrophages that play central roles in inflammatory response.
 This research is an effort to find an effective pharmacotherapy treatment for ALI (Acute Lung Injury).
 The plant is used as a decorative garden plant in the USA.
 With a variety of growing habits, from ground cover to climbing fences and trellises, it provides a dense blanket like landscaping effect.
 Clematis terniflora can also be aggressively pruned into a shrub like bush, however it requires heavy pruning and care.
 It is also used by pollinators the late summer and early autumn months.